-If your kids are into carousels then of course stop by the one they have here.
-I didn’t go on it personally, but I am sure it is as fun as carousels normally are.
+If your kids are into carousels, then of course stop by the one they have here.
+I didn’t go on it personally, but I am sure it is as fun as carousels typically are.

 As you near the end of your time at the LA Zoo, you will get to one of the best attractions.
 This tunnel of lights is fun for the whole family as it is open and has lots of crazy colors.

-As you exit the tunnel, you will see a large display celebrating the zoo’s 50th year anniversary.
-Heading on you will also see a large area with blue and white lights that are very pretty in their simplicity.
+The tunnel was actually pretty big and it had multiple arms so you could take photos without other people in your shots.
+Heading on, you will also see a large area with blue and white lights that are very pretty in their simplicity.

 From here, you have covered the zoo’s main attractions, but you can go back and explore them again or just grab a hot chocolate and sit down for a little bit.
 I have to admit that I liked this a lot more then I thought I would.
 There is something for the whole family here, and it is well set up.
 Be sure to check it out and let me know what you think in the comments.